-To ensure the integrity of a structure, resident engineers and assistant resident engineers must pay considerable attention to structure excavation and backfill.
+To assure the integrity of a structure, resident engineers and assistant resident engineers must pay considerable attention to structure excavation and backfill.
 Various categories of structure excavation and backfill and various methods of measurement and payment exist.
 Often, the payment limits will not match the physical limits used in the construction of a facility.
 Also, take the following steps:

 - Before excavation, review the plans and stakes to determine the following:

 - Whether the structure will clear other facilities.